hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 The `?reason` flag is optional.
 If provided, its value should be a text string explaining the reason for placing the node into maintenance mode.
 This is simply to aid human operators.
 If no reason is provided, a default value will be used instead.

 The return code is 200 on success.

+### <a name="agent_monitor"></a> /v1/agent/monitor

+Added in Consul 0.7.2, This endpoint is hit with a GET and will stream logs from the local agent until the connection is closed.

+The `?loglevel` flag is optional.
+If provided, its value should be a text string containing a log level to filter on, such as `info`.
+If no loglevel is provided, `info` will be used as a default.

+The return code is 200 on success.